Rainymood/rainymood.github.io/_posts/2019-07-16-how-to-change-theme-to-minimal-mistakes.md

 <img src="/assets/2019-06-16-how-to-change-theme-to-minimal-mistakes/002-edit.jpg">

-This is what it looks like and you can find it [here](https://www.rainymood.github.io/minimal-mistakes-blog)
+This is what the final product looks like and you can find it [here](https://www.rainymood.github.io/minimal-mistakes-blog).

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">